hazelcast/fraud-detection-onnx/README.md

     $(pwd) transaction_data_stream.csv localhost:9092
 ```

-After a few seconds, you should see a "Transaction Loading Job" message in the output
+After a few seconds, you should see a "Transaction Loader Job" success message in the output

 ![Transaction Loading Job Success Message](./images/transaction-loader-msg.png)